MikiPWata/MikiPWata/README.md

 ### Hello Hello!
 This is Miki 👋

-I'm a 4th year undergrad student in Toronto 🇨🇦, SRE intern 👩‍💻 and data science/ML enthusiast 🧑‍🔬!
+SRE Engineer 👩‍💻 and data science/ML enthusiast 🧑‍🔬!

 <!--
 **MikiPWata/MikiPWata** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.